pbberlin/tools/os/fsi/readme.md

 Keeps directories and files completely in RAM.
 Good for quick testing.
 Cleanup is included.

+You can change the MountPoint of a memfs after its creation, thus storing multiple trees consecutively, but not concurrently.

+You can add a "shadow" filesystem to memfs.
+Memfs will now act as cache for the shadow filesystem.

 #### dsfs
 With dsfs you can write on google's datastore like onto a local hard disk.
 See doc.go for details.